masak/alma/ROADMAP.md

   is **masak**.
 * Also want to close [a philosophical issue](https://github.com/masak/007/issues/7) about the statement/expression discrepancy that's exhibited in quasi blocks.
+We're quite near to being able to resolve this one now.
 * Make unhygienic declarations that are injected into code [actually declare stuff](https://github.com/masak/007/issues/88).
 We can cheat majorly at this one at first, as long as it works.